-The PHA will maintain documentation to support its review of payment standards and utility allowance schedules.
+The PHA will maintain documentation to support its annual review of payment standards and utility allowance schedules.
+This documentation will be retained for at least 3 years.

 Establishing and updating the PHA passbook rate, which is used to calculate imputed income from assets, is covered in Chapter 6 (see Section 6-I.G.).